hoodiecrow/ConsTcl/README.md

 __load__

-`` load `` reads a Lisp source file and evals the expressions in it in the global environment.
+`` load `` reads a Scheme source file and evals the expressions in it in the global environment.
 The procedure is a ConsTcl mix of Scheme calls and Tcl syntax.

 <table border=1><thead><tr><th colspan=2 align="left">load (public)</th></tr></thead><tr><td>filename</td><td>a filename string</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>